fract4d/gnofract4d/README.md

 Optionally, install tox and test with all supported Python versions by running:
     tox

-On MacOS you might find an error regarding the number of opened files, you can increase the system limit with `ulimit -Sn 10000`
+On macOS you might find an error regarding the number of opened files, you can increase the system limit with `ulimit -Sn 10000`

 Linting
 =======